rbaumbach/JumperCables/README.md

 # JumperCables
-A project that gives a fresh install of OS X a jump
+A set of scripts that give a fresh install of OS X a jump